suthyscott/monitoring-complete/README.md

 ## Rollbar Setup

 Now let's implement Rollbar.
 Go to rollbar.com and create an account using your GitHub account.
-We will be using Node.js as our framework.
-Skip the next step titled "Let's add the Node.js SDK".
+We will be using Node.js as our framework. **You can do the next steps or just copy and past the instructions that pop up after creating a new project in Rollbar** Skip the next step titled "Let's add the Node.js SDK".
 You should now see your Rollbar dashboard.

 Now we need to install Rollbar in our app: `npm i rollbar`